mohitsinghs/mohitsinghs.github.io/_content/code/building-a-link-shortner.md

 ## Adding analytics

 Since the real benefit of link shortener for businesses was to extract data and analyze traffic from these links.
 I decided to implement that too.
 I was already getting IP and User-Agent.
 All I needed was a user-agent parser and an IP info parser.
 I found [a good parser][ua] for user agents and used [GeoLite2][geolite2] from MaxMind to parse IP info.
-Since every click had info, I decided to implement a worker pool ^[Will write on this in next post] and sent data there for paring and batch ingestion to avoid request slowdowns.
+Since every click had info, I decided to implement a worker pool and sent data there for paring and batch ingestion to avoid request slowdowns.

 As I've interacted with almost every popular TimeSeries Database, I picked [Timescale][ts] since it was already PostgreSQL based and was fast enough. ^[I admit there were better choices and [Druid][druid] is my favorite, but this was a self-contained system and not a cluster-mess [Druid][druid] is and because I wanted to use [Timescale][ts]].
 The workers ingested events fine, and I had a good amount of data-points for every single click.

 ## Going crazy

-At some point, I thought about generating all 600M+ IDs, randomizing them and using that to create links.
+At some point, I thought about generating all IDs beforehand, randomizing them and using that to create links.
 No collisions at all.
 That could be stored in a few GB.
-I had some other crazy ideas, but I avoided them.
+I had some other crazy ideas, but I avoided them for now.

 ## Conclusion